Simple Financial Systems Small Businesses Should Set Up Early

 Open a Dedicated Business Bank Account

-One of the first financial systems small businesses should set up is a separate bank account for business transactions.
-Using one account for both personal and business spending creates confusion and weakens tracking.
-It also increases the risk of errors during tax filing and financial reporting.
+One of the first systems every small business should establish is a separate bank account for business transactions.
+Using one account for both personal and business expenses leads to confusion, poor tracking, and costly mistakes during tax filing and financial reporting.

 Set Clear Rules for Owner Withdrawals